 Office of Disability Integration and Coordination Communications List

-To be added or removed from the Office of Disability Integration and Coordination (ODIC) email distribution list, please send your name, email address, city and state to FEMA-disability-integration-coordination with the subject field “Add/Remove - Distribution List”
+To be added to the Office of Disability Integration and Coordination (ODIC) email distribution list, please send your name, email address, city and state to FEMA-disability-integration-coordination with the subject field “Add - Distribution List”